-During the month of March we celebrate Women’s History Month.
+Every March we celebrate Women’s History Month.
 It is a time for us to be intentional about recognizing the profound contributions to our communities and society by women.
 Women have always been a part of the fabric of our history, creating relevant social and political theory (like Kimberlé W. Crenshaw and Patricia Hill Collins), crafting items that improve of way of life (such as Dr. Patricia Bath and Madam C.J.
 Walker) and building culture (hello Beyoncé and Leiomy Maldonado).

-As we celebrate the fierceness of women throughout the years and how they often had to challenge the status quo with the odds stacked against them, I am quickly reminded of the trans women who have paved the way for reimagining a world that normalizes the humanity of the trans community and who have built into our culture and society what no one would.
+As we celebrate the fierceness of women throughout the years and how they often had to challenge the status quo with the odds stacked against them, I am quickly reminded of the trans women who have paved the way for reimagining a world that normalizes the humanity of the trans community and who have built into our culture and society what no one else would.

-One of these women is Kayla Gore, Founder of My Sistas House as well as the Tiny Home Project.
-In an interview with GLAAD, Kayla explains “It’s harder to overcome certain things, and it’s harder to access certain things because my transness stands out before my Blackness, and my queerness, and all of my other intersectional identities, my transness is brought into awareness first”.
-When thinking about how transness impacts access to critical services and opportunities she states, “I always think about those experiences, when I was homeless and trying to access housing — and I didn’t have issues until I transitioned and then those issues came into place.”
+One of these women is Kayla Gore, founder of My Sistas House as well as the Tiny Home Project.
+In an interview with GLAAD, Kayla explains “It’s harder to overcome certain things, and it’s harder to access certain things because my transness stands out before my Blackness, and my queerness, and all of my other intersectional identities, my transness is brought into awareness first.”
+When thinking about how transness impacts access to critical services and opportunities she states, “I always think about those experiences, when I was homeless and trying to access housing — and I didn’t have issues until I transitioned, and then those issues came into place.”

 Women’s History Month is one that I will continue to create space for remembering the strength, resilience and vulnerability of all women, and the varying and complex experiences they navigate through just to show up in our communities fully.

 Women’s History Month is one that I will continue to create space for remembering the strength, resilience and vulnerability of all women, and the varying and complex experiences they navigate through just to show up in our communities fully.
-It’s also important to recognize that the work of achieving equity for women in our society is work that is not done, and we should all strive to champion the women and girls in our lives.
+It’s also important to recognize that the work of achieving equity for women in our society is not done, and we should all strive to champion the women and girls in our lives.
 We are in the presence of greatness!